MdSaddamKazmi/CAP/README.md

 P.S : The repo has been created in April 2024 .
-Command and code can get updated as an when SAP upgrades it.
+Command and code can get updated as and when SAP upgrades it.